edwardgerhold/syntaxjs/README.md

 Not bugfree EcmaScript 6 Interpreter written in EcmaScript 5

 It can be tried with simply typing node syntax0.js.
-The line to start syntaxjs.nodeShell() is at the end of the file.
-It can also be required.

-There is an object "syntaxjs" in the global Space.
-Also in the browser.
-The browser version is currently broken, coz i did not care for the last time.

-I wrote a lot of comments about the bugs and the architecure and all the design mistakes here, but i should reflect again and write something understandable up.

 '''bash
 linux-www5:~ # node syntax0.js
 '''

-So there are some commands which worked earlier and are broken today.
-I see it in my few tests.
-I broke the code last month, but i am optimistic.

-I waited and waited for releasing something less buggy and now i do exactly the opposite, i upload a version when it´s brokener than ever.
+Generators don´t work.
+The path into the Iterations has to be recorded first.
+Because it is using indirect recursion evaluation on some mozilla api like AST.

+I possibly broke for of.
+And for (x of "abc") possibly puts out "[ o o o o o of [object Object] instead of a string iteration.
+This is one of the features which worked where i wonder what i did to break it.

+There are a lot of issues i know about.
+But to explain i would have to write something understandable up.
+But i would know the way through them.

+There are possibly a lot of features broken.
+Currently i speak of the worst version ever.
+Last month i ruined the system and have not search for the main cause yet.
+Today i suddenly had the feeling to create a repository.

+Hope not to annoy you too much with the bugs.